Anosov contact metrics, Dirichlet optimization and entropy: Introduction

-We note that if the above conjecture holds, a recent result of \cite{abbreeb} implies that the infimum of the generalized Dirichlet energy $\widetilde{\mathcal{E}}(g)$ (i.e. letting the contact form $\alpha$ vary as well) equals zero, as they show that for a fixed contact structure, there is a contact form with arbitrary small entropy.
+We note that if the above conjecture holds, a recent result of \cite{abbreeb} implies that the infimum of the generalized Dirichlet energy $\widetilde{\mathcal{E}}(g)$ (i.e. letting the contact form $\alpha$ vary as well) equals zero, as they show that for any contact structure, there is a Reeb flow with arbitrary small entropy.

-As previously mentioned, our computations of the Dirichlet energy functional in the above theorems can be interpreted in terms of the curvature of contact metric, yielding implications on classical curvature realization problems for contact metrics studied in the literature \cite{bl,blt,tanno2,ol,hoz2}.
+As previously mentioned, our computations of the Dirichlet energy functional in the above theorems can be interpreted in terms of the curvature of contact metric, yielding implications on classical curvature realization problems for contact metrics studied in the literature, e.g. \cite{bl,ol,hoz2}.
 One immediate corollary of Theorem~\ref{introinf} is the following.